 - Get creative!
 Why not get some play dough, or even make your own edible play dough?
 Children love mixing up the colours and making different shapes and feeling the sensation of the dough in their hands – a great little activity to do together at the kitchen table!

-- Water play – this is easiest done outside, but there are ways to make it an indoor activity too, even if it making the bath a play area for ten minutes!
+- Water play – this is easiest done outside, but there are ways to make it an indoor activity too, even if it means making the bath a play area for ten minutes!
 Squirty toys, different containers and cups, watering cans (big and small), sprinklers, bubbles – these all make for lots of fun!
 Just make sure that you are ready to get changed after getting soaked too!

 Do you have any other ideas of some fun ten minute activities?